hl7-eu/unicom-ig/README.md

-# Affiliate IG
+# UNICOM Projet FHIR IG

 An ImplementationGuide framework for UNICOM

 Developed by HL7 Europe with the support of the FHIR community.